Emory-HITI/datathon/README.md

 Welcome to the Emory Health AI Bias Datathon!

 **Overview:**<br/>
 Please find your server assignments by team below.
-The schedule for the weekend is available [on our website](https://emory.healthdatathon.com) .yml files have been provided to set up GPU accelerated environments for both Tensorflow and Pytorch.
+The schedule for the weekend is available [on our website](https://emory.healthdatathon.com).

+.yml files have been provided to set up GPU accelerated environments for either Tensorflow or Pytorch.
 You can test whether your environment is correctly configured with:

 **Tensorflow:**
 ```